Capital Beltway dot com

 Woodrow Wilson's 1919 Pierce-Arrow limousine, near the ceremony platform at the highest point of the new Inner Loop bridge.
 Woodrow Wilson's 1919 Pierce-Arrow limousine.
 Woodrow Wilson's 1919 Pierce-Arrow limousine.
 Potomac River Bridge (Woodrow Wilson Bridge) 6-lane Inner Loop bridge, nearing completion.
 This roadway is the local (outer) roadway of the Inner Loop (Virginia bound) of the Beltway.
 Standing near the Maryland end of the bridge.
 Standing near the concrete parapet between the roadway to the left and the pedestrian and bicycle path to the right on the other side of the concrete barrier.
 Potomac River Bridge 6-lane Inner Loop bridge, nearing completion.
 This roadway is the local (outer) roadway of the Inner Loop (Virginia bound) of the Beltway.
 Standing near the highest point of the bridge.
 Standing near the concrete parapet between the roadway and the pedestrian path to the right on the other side of the concrete barrier.
 The widened semi-circular section of the path (of which there will a number of them), is for pedestrians to have a place to view the scenery, and be out of the way of the pedestrian and bicycle traffic.
 Similar vantage point as previous photo at the widened semi-circular section of the path, but looking down the river toward downtown Washington in the distance, with Old Town Alexandria to the left.
 Potomac River Bridge (Woodrow Wilson Bridge) 6-lane Inner Loop bridge, Virginia approach, looking at sound barrier under construction along the north side of the bridge, to reduce the noise impacts to Old Town Alexandria.
 The pedestrian and bicycle path is to the right of the sound barrier, and the roadway is to the left of the sound barrier.
 Looking in the direction of Inner Loop (toward Virginia) traffic.
 Potomac River Bridge 6-lane Inner Loop bridge, Virginia approach, looking at sound barrier under construction along the north side of the bridge, to reduce the noise impacts to Old Town Alexandria.
 A 1,550-foot transparent wall on the new Wilson Bridge will provide soundproofing for Old Town Alexandria residents while preserving the view from the bridge; and the wall, made of acrylic panels called Paraglas, will be 17 feet tall.
 Bore holes in the panels reveal that the panel is about 1 inch thick.
 Potomac River Bridge 6-lane Inner Loop bridge, Virginia approach, looking at sound barrier under construction along the north side of the bridge, to reduce the noise impacts to Old Town Alexandria.
 This is the east (river) end of the barrier.
 Potomac River Bridge 6-lane Inner Loop bridge, Virginia approach, looking at sound barrier under construction along the north side of the bridge, to reduce the noise impacts to Old Town Alexandria.
 This is the east (river) end of the barrier.
 Potomac River Bridge (Woodrow Wilson Bridge), looking eastbound from a stage over the center of the Inner Loop bridge, toward Maryland.
 The Maryland shore is visible in the distance.
 Woodrow Wilson Bridge, same vantage point as previous photo, with telephoto.
 Woodrow Wilson Bridge, the drawspan is raised in the background behind the ceremony platform.
 A nice feature about this drawspan is that its roadway deck is made of reinforced concrete; and while it is much heavier than the original bridge's steel grid drawspan roadway deck, it won't have the problem of it being slippery when wet.
 The dedication ceremony is underway.

 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is being lowered.
 Woodrow Wilson Bridge, the Inner Loop bridge drawspan is fully lowered and is in alignment with the roadways.
 Notice the drawspan operator's tower and Outer Loop bridge to the left.
+Looking with the flow (toward Virginia) of the future traffic.
 This article was released on May 21, 2007, with the first 36 photos above.
 The following 20 photos were added on June 8, 2008.

-The following series of 20 photos is in driving sequence along the 3-lane local (outer) roadway of the Potomac River Bridge (Woodrow Wilson Bridge) 6-lane Inner Loop bridge.
+The following series of 20 photos were taken on May 15, 2008, and are in driving sequence along the 3-lane local (outer) roadway of the Potomac River Bridge (Woodrow Wilson Bridge) 6-lane Inner Loop bridge.
 The bridge's pedestrian and bicycle path is alongside the north edge of the Inner Loop bridge.
 The large photos have sizes ranging from 162 to 266 kilobytes, with most of them being under 224 kilobytes.
 With a broadband or network Internet connection each photo will download within seconds, but with a dial-up Internet connection it will be somewhat slower.

 This article was released on May 21, 2007, with the first 36 photos above, and the next 20 photos were added on June 8, 2008.
 The following 25 photos were added on August 20, 2008.